Zander Fellowship at the Boston Philharmonic Orchestra

 The Boston Philharmonic thanks the following individuals for their generous support towards the endowment of Zander Fellowship: Kathy Adam and The Charles E. Harwood Trust; Lola & Charles Baldwin, III; Clark Charitable Trust; Deborah & Larry Chud; Carl & Armenne Derderian; Kathleen Emrich & Robert Sherwood; Frank & Mitzi Ferguson; The D+L Foundation; Constance & Michael Fulenwider; The Goldberg Foundation; Graham & Ann Gund; Francis & Elizabeth Hunnewell; William & Sinesia Karol; Robbie & Joe Deitch; Dr. & Mrs. Louis Meeks; John L. & Janet E. Pattillo; Seymour & Sylvia Rothchild; Lois & Norman Silverman; David Strand; Stephen Symchych; Richard J. Trant; Elizabeth G. Vestner; Murray Wheeler, Jr.; Sharon P. & Richard C. Whiteley; Elsie & Patrick R. Wilmerding; Marilyn H. Zuckerman.

-Current Zander Fellow Thomas Jung was previously the Conductor and Music Director of the Flora Sinfonie Orchester Köln, the Chief Conductor of the Studio Orchester Duisburg and Guest Conductor of the Tianjin Grand Opera Symphony Orchestra in China.
+Current Zander Fellow Thomas Jung is the Conductor and Music Director of the Flora Sinfonie Orchester Köln, the Chief Conductor of the Studio Orchester Duisburg and Guest Conductor of the Tianjin Grand Opera Symphony Orchestra in China.

 Thomas Jung studied at the Hochschule für Musik Köln, at the University of Cambridge and King's College Cambridge.
 He studied conducting under Volker Wangenheim, rounding off his training with masterclasses with Bernard Haitink, Colin Metters, Jorma Panula and Benjamin Zander.
 Thomas Jung is a fellow of the Studienstiftung des Deutschen Volkes, the DEY Foundation, the Music Foundation of the Kreissparkasse and a conducting fellow of the Richard Wagner Association.